netzo/fresh-netzo/www/src/docs/platform/projects/modules.md

 # Modules

 **Modules provide essential functionality to add to your projects a plug-and-play fashion.** The Modules page will display a list of all `modules` registered in the `netzo.config` file of the project.
-Modules augment ordinary [Fresh](https://fresh.deno.dev/) plugins to integrate with Netzo to boost developer experience and simplify configuration.
+Modules augment ordinary [Fresh](https://fresh.deno.dev/) plugins to better integrate with Netzo, simplify configuration and boost developer experience.

 <!-- ![Modules](/docs/images/modules/modules-overview.webp) -->